HumanOsv/NICSall/README.md

     type_graph = 5

 The size of the box (in Angstroms) length, width, and height.
-AUTOMATON build an automatic box.
+NICSall build an automatic box.

     box_size =

-Software mopac and gaussian (mopac/gaussian/lammps)
+Software mopac and gaussian (gaussian)

     software = gaussian